chen-ye/dr-eds/PROTOCOL-APP.md

 ## Communication with the app

-When wake up RD broadcast it's name `EDS OX` and manufacturer specifica data - 11 bytes.
+When wake up RD broadcast it's name `EDS OX`, `EDS TX`, `EDS GeX` and manufacturer specifica data - 11 bytes.
 First 6 bytes are mac address.
 Last five looks like some sort of serial number (?!).

 When app connect to RD, it become slave, phone become master device.